eigerco/polka-storage/rfcs/006-delia-replication.md

 ### Provider Selection

 Currently, the FE allows the user to select one storage provider from a list.
-With the multi-deal approach for replication, we need to consider:
+With the multi-deal approach for replication, we will change that to let Delia automatically pick 3 different storage providers at random.

-- **Option A:** Automatically select three storage providers from the available list (for example (purely hypothetical atm), the top three based on performance or reputation), so that data is replicated across different nodes.
-- **Option B:** Allow the user to manually select three providers.

 ### Storage Provider Considerations